Between the ages of 30 and 64 you may be invited for a range of health checks, some of which will be new to you.

 - test your blood pressure.
 All adults are advised to have a blood pressure check every five years, or every year if you have high blood pressure.
 High blood pressure can put you at raised risk of coronary heart disease and stroke.
 If your blood pressure is found to be high, your GP can advise you on diet and lifestyle changes, as well as medication, that will help to lower it

-Cholesterol is a body fat in the blood.
-It plays a vital part in normal body function, but if the levels of cholesterol are too high then you're at risk from heart disease.
+Cholesterol is a type of fat in the blood.
+It plays a vital part in normal body function, but if you have high cholesterol, you're at risk from heart disease.
 This is because fatty deposits build up and clog your arteries.

 To check if your cholesterol levels are healthy, cholesterol charity Heart UK recommends that all adults over 40 undergo a blood test.
 This is particularly important if: